LemonCANDY42/ai-hedge-fund/README.md

 - **Redis**: Optimal for high-throughput scenarios with moderate memory requirements
 - **Database**: Best for long-term storage and complex queries
 - **Memory**: Fastest but volatile, use for temporary caching

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+**Important**: Please keep your pull requests small and focused.
+This will make it easier to review and merge.

+## Feature Requests

+If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make sure it is tagged with `enhancement`.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.